-Many officers and enlisted personnel make the mistake of believing they haven’t had a job or career experience in years.
+Many officers and enlisted personnel make the mistake of believing they haven't had a job or career experience in years.
 Nothing could be farther from the truth.
-Military experience is career experience.
+Adding military experience to a resume is career experience.

 List your training, posts, achievements, etc. Research your military jobs and compare them to civilian equivalents.
 Make the connection on the resume.
 Your experience should be listed in chronological order, along with other history.
 Just be careful not to post highly technical information or lengthy exploitations that no one can, or will, read.

 Returning to the workforce after an employment gap isn't easy.
 Whatever the reason for returning to work, a career transition period will be required.
 Like any skill, it is difficult to jump in and continue where you left off.
 Take time to adjust, and don't give up.
 The first interview may not work, but there are more fish in the sea.

 Hire a TopResume writer to help you land more interviews, faster.